One of the most effective, low-cost ways to drive traffic and build awareness for your business is through content marketing.

 - Always be consuming.
 If you only focus on creating and not consuming content, you’ll miss out on great insights, competitive information and learning.
 (I’d also add “always be interacting” because participation is a great inspiration for content ideas and engagement to grow your social network).

 - Never stop listening.
 Use persistent search on Twitter or at least Google Alerts.
-When someone asks a question on social media where you could be the answer, it could be an opportunity to interact.
-Those interactions can turn into business.
+When someone asks a question on social media where you could be the answer, it could be an opportunity to interact and probably turn those interactions into business.